Decentralized Water Treatment & Supply System

 Safe Water for the World

 Furthermore, this readily usable water is unevenly distributed.
-According to the United Nations Development Programme (UNDP) Human Development Report 2006, more than 1.1 billion people worldwide have inadequate access to clean, safe water.
+According to a report published in June 2019 by the World Health Organization (WHO) and United Nations Children’s Fund (UNICEF) Joint Monitoring Programme for Water Supply, Sanitation and Hygiene, some 2.2 billion people around the world do not have safely managed drinking water services, 4.2 billion people do not have safely managed sanitation services and 3 billion lack basic handwashing facilities.
 Achieving the SDG “Ensure availability and sustainable management of water and sanitation for all” will bring immeasurable benefits to people and society, saving lives by improving public sanitation, thereby helping prevent the spread of infectious disease and reducing infant mortality, while also reducing the gap between rich and poor, creating educational opportunities and contributing to regional economic development.

 Moreover, given the frequency of major natural disasters around the world, securing water supply lifelines in times of disaster is a major issue facing developed countries, as well.

-Wellthy Corporation has been working to solve these problems for more than 20 years.
-Focusing on groundwater, which accounts for 0.76% of the planet’s water, Wellthy strives to contribute to the supply of safe water using the decentralized water treatment & supply systems it has developed.
+Mitsubishi Chemical Aqua Solutions Co., Ltd. (MCAS; formerly Wellthy Corporation) has been working to solve these problems for more than 20 years.
+Focusing on groundwater, which accounts for 0.76% of the planet’s water, MCAS strives to contribute to the supply of safe water using the decentralized water treatment & supply systems it has developed.
 These systems are currently supplying water—an essential for daily life—both in Japan and overseas.

-- 1Surface water: Water that originates mainly from precipitation and is present entirely above ground in such bodies as streams and lakes.
+- 1Surface water: Water that originates mainly from precipitation and is present entirely above ground in such bodies as rivers and lakes.

 What is a Decentralized Water Treatment & Supply System?

-Capable of processing water from a wide range of sources, Wellthy’s decentralized water treatment & supply systems employ the company’s accumulated membrane filtration technologies.
-Wellthy handles everything from development and manufacture to the management and maintenance of these systems.
-Wellthy systems are mainly used with groundwater in Japan and with surface water overseas.
+Capable of processing water from a wide range of sources, MCAS’s decentralized water treatment & supply systems employ the company’s accumulated membrane filtration technologies.
+MCAS handles everything from development and manufacture to the management and maintenance of these systems.
+MCAS systems are mainly used with groundwater in Japan and with surface water overseas.
 Their compatibility with diverse water sources gives the systems a major advantage.
 In addition, these systems offer the following advantages.

 Furthermore, because these water supply systems are decentralized and enable local production for local consumption, they also offer the following merits.